robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 `ROBOT_LIBRARY_CONVERTERS` attribute (case-insensitive) to a dictionary mapping desired types to converts.
 When implementing a library as a module, this attribute must be set on the module level, and with class based libraries it must be a class attribute.
-With libraries implemented as classes it is also possible to use the `converters` argument with the `@library decorator`_.
+With libraries implemented as classes, it is also possible to use the `converters` argument with the `@library decorator`_.
 Both of these approaches are illustrated by examples in the following sections.